EdmundsAPI/edmundsapi.github.com/api-documentation/media/index.md

 Here are some common uses of the Media API:

-* Get photos by tags
 * Get photos by style id
-* Get photos by vehicle model
 * Get photos by vehicle make/mode/year

 <a name='sec-4'> </a>